 Look!
 Video!
 Top 10 Ways to Get Accurate Mobile App Cost Estimates

 If the design of your app requires native functionality, but your budget only allows for releasing on a single platform, you must analyze your options and find the one that best suits your target audience.
-If you understand what platform your target market uses, you can decide which native platform you should develop for first.
+If you understand what platform your target market uses the most, you can decide which platform you should develop for first.

 Larger-scale projects often use more designers and programmers to work on them, which increases the cost of the app.